Malaysia sends back trash, says won’t be world’s waste bin

 Yeo said talks were ongoing with U.S. authorities to take back another 60 containers this year.
 Canada also has 15 more containers, Japan 14, the U.K. 9 and Belgium 8 from 110 more containers that are still being held at Malaysian ports, she said.

-“If people want to see us as the rubbish dump of the world, you dream on,” Yeo told reporters during inspection at a Penang port.
+“If people want to see us as the rubbish dump of the world, you dream on,” Yeo told reporters during inspection at a port in northern Penang state.

+Yeo said the government will launch an action plan on illegal plastic importation next month that will help the different agencies coordinate enforcement and speed up the process of returning the waste.

+“Our position is very firm.
+We just want to send back (the waste) and we just want to give a message that Malaysia is not the dumping site of the world,” she added.